-- Print and have the employee sign an Acknowledgement of Receipt of New Hire Pamphlet: Facts About Workers' Compensation form. (required)
+- Print and have the employee sign an Acknowledgement of Receipt of New Hire Pamphlet: Facts About Workers' Compensation and Pharmacy Benefit Network pamphlet form (Word file). (required)

 - Place the signed acknowledgement form in the departmental personnel file.

-Important: It is not the responsibility of the HR contact to explain the pamphlet — only to give it to the new hire and obtain confirmation that the pamphlet was provided.
+Important: It is not the responsibility of the HR contact to explain the pamphlets — only to give them to the new hire and obtain confirmation that the pamphlets were provided.

 Complete these additional forms with the employee but don't send them to Payroll: